 In 1940 the West was overrun, and the course of history changed by the German armored forces applying a new blitzkrieg technique of swiftly maneuvering concentration, exploited by deep strategic penetration.
-Guderian, the creator and leader of these "Panzer troops," has generously stated in his memoirs that their organization and technique were inspired by my theories and writings of the 1920s.
+Guderian, the creator and leader of these "Panzer troops," has generously stated in his memoirs that their organization and technique were inspired by my theories and writings of the 1920s.49

-Liddell Hart also associated blitzkrieg with his expanding torrent theory.
-For example, he made the association with infiltration tactics clear because in blitzkrieg "fast tanks were the ideal agents of infiltration or 'soft-spot' tactics-to push on along the line of least resistance while other troops dealt with the cut-off 'islets' of the defence."
-Boyd also described blitzkrieg in these terms: "Armored reconnaissance or stormtrooper teams, leading armored columns, advance rapidly from least expected regions and infiltrate adversary front to find paths of least resistance."
-Boyd unknowingly incorporated Liddell Hart's definition of blitzkrieg into "Patterns of Conflict" because he incorrectly believed that Guderian had pioneered these methods.
+Liddell Hart also described blitzkrieg as infiltrating the "adversary front to find paths of least resistance" that associated the concept with his expanding torrent theory.
+Furthermore, he made the association with infiltration tactics clearer because in blitz-krieg "fast tanks were the ideal agents of infiltration or 'soft-spot' tactics-to push on along the line of least resistance while other troops dealt with the cut-off 'islets' of the defence."50 Boyd also described blitzkrieg in these terms: "Armored reconnaissance or stormtrooper teams, leading armored columns, advance rapidly from least expected regions and infiltrate adversary front to find paths of least resistance."51 Boyd unknowingly incorporated Liddell Hart's definition of blitzkrieg into "Patterns of Conflict" because he incorrectly believed that Guderian had pioneered these methods.